-6.2.1.1 MS4 Permit Requirements
+6.2.1.1 MS4 PERMIT REQUIREMENTS

-EPA Region III issues the District a NPDES permit for discharges from its municipal separate storm sewer system (MS4).
+EPA Region III issues the District a NPDES permit for discharges from its MS4.
 The District's current permit became effective June 22, 2018.
 The permit establishes requirements for the District's Stormwater Management Program in order to be consistent with TMDLs and local water quality standards.
 Unlike permits for other point sources, MS4 permits do not set "end of pipe" numeric effluent limits, but rather include a number of quantitative and qualitative measures that represent controlling stormwater discharges to the "Maximum Extent Practicable" (MEP).